Plumsail/helpdesk-docs/OnPremises/index.rst

       How To/Assign ticket to multiple agents
       How To/Assign ticket to specific person
-      How To/Configure assigning based on forwarding address How To/Create a new chart
+      How To/Configure assigning based on forwarding address How To/Create multiple help desks for different departments and configure them with different inboxes How To/Create a new chart
       How To/Create a new view
       How To/Edit ticket's properties from mailbox
       How To/Export tickets to Excel
-      How To/Find the internal name of SharePoint column How To/Send SMS notifications from help desk with Microsoft Flow and Twilio How To/Sync SharePoint user profiles fields to HelpDesk contacts How To/Start a workflow with a trigger
+      How To/Find the internal name of SharePoint column How To/Send SMS notifications from help desk with Microsoft Flow and Twilio How To/Start a workflow with a trigger
-      How To/Track time spent to solve the ticket
+      How To/Sync SharePoint user profiles fields to HelpDesk contacts How To/Track time spent to solve the ticket
       How To/Update Help Desk message template